-This product sits underneath the recliner and when it’s activated, it pushes the back of the recliner up which helps the person sitting to slowly stand up.
+This product sits underneath the recliner and when it’s activated, it pushes the back of the recliner up which helps the person sitting in the chair to slowly stand up.

 The cost is a few hundred dollars and it may be less than purchasing a lift chair but you must add in the cost of labor to install the lift frame (if you are unable to do it yourself).

-You may be tempted to use a product like the Carex Upeasy Seat Assist Plus on Amazon but the company does NOT recommend using this type of product on a recliner.
+You may be tempted to use a product like the Carex Upeasy Seat Assist Plus but the company does NOT recommend using this type of product on a recliner.

-- Two position – these have a 45 degree reclining range.
+- Two position – the two-position lift chairs have a 45 degree reclining range.

-- Three position – these can recline almost flat but can stop anywhere in between sitting up straight and almost flat.
+- Three-position – the benefit of a three-position lift chair is that it can provide a full recline, which means it can lay almost flat but can also stop anywhere in between sitting up straight and almost flat.
 These are sometimes called sleeper recliners.

 - Infinite – these are aka Zero Gravity recliners.
 They can recline completely flat and of course, anything in between.
-Personally, I do not recommend the Infinite model for seniors simply because the chances of them falling off of it are higher.
+From my personal experience as an OT, I do not recommend the Infinite model for seniors simply because the chances of them falling off of it are higher.

 There is not much difference in choosing a recliner or one that has a lift chair component to it.
 Many of the decision making process is the same.
 You want something that is comfortable, easy to use and fits in your space.